Cookies Policy

 Responsible: Jorge Salguero Gómez; jorge.salguero@uca.es

-Responsible: Daniel Araujo Gay; daniel.araujo@uca.es
+Manager: Daniel Araujo Gay; daniel.araujo@uca.es

 Description: CNC machining of simple geometric parts in metal or polymeric material.
 The machine’s work table supports parts weighing up to 400 kg, allowing for the machining of large components.
 The equipment has a power rating of 17 kW, ensuring optimum performance and the ability to carry out intensive and precise machining operations, as well as the use of high-speed cutting tools, optimising production times and ensuring a high-quality surface finish.
 The numerical control system allows complex operations to be programmed with high precision.
 The cost per hour of researcher time is €100 and the manufacturing cost will be determined based on the specific work.
 Those requesting the service will describe the work to be carried out to the person in charge in order to assess its feasibility and determine the detailed budget and terms under which it can be carried out.
 Other proposals for collaboration will be subject to evaluation.